p0wen/shelter/README.md

 * footer based on this template https://codepen.io/scanfcode/pen/MEZ
 * table for read generated with the help from https://www.tablesgenerator.com/markdown_tables#
 * Table of Content generated with https://ecotrust-canada.github.io/markdown-toc/
+* create delete modals for each existing item instead of using JavaScript https://stackoverflow.com/questions/45874906/flask-and-javascript-confirm-before-deleting